 These organizations also have a high level of cash flow at that time, so they can meet the higher hourly cost.
 Conversely, during times of no, or little, activity, the need for effort will be low so a lower hourly rate can be beneficial.

 Some prefer a flat rate defined by a specific scope of work and the option to add work as needed for an additional hourly rate.
 Lastly, a retainer fee may work for some when it has a seemingly routine level of work and cash flow and the assurance that the work, whatever the needs may be, will be completed without any additional costs.

 Many outsourced nonprofit accounting service companies are moving toward a month-to-month model to attract new customers who may not be willing (or able) to commit long-term.
 For those that require a term limit, be sure to carefully review the contract with a legal professional.

 The organization’s books are confidential, and information contained within them can be used to compete or destroy it in the wrong hands.
 At the very least, a confidentiality or non-compete clause should be implemented to protect the organization.

 Q5.
 Why should our nonprofit organization pick your company?

 This may seem like an elementary school question, but it could make or break whether your organization chooses that provider.
 An organization should be looking for a partner that is an expert in nonprofit accounting.
 The provider should also be proficient in accounting software and knowledgeable of rules and regulations.

 Another point that is equally important to consider is how easily the provider could assimilate into the organization.
 Do the consultants empathize with the mission and does the provider understand the unique needs of the organization?

-For further assistance on selecting the right outsourced nonprofit accounting provider, you could read How to Transition to an Outsourced Nonprofit Accounting Firm or contact us today.
+For further assistance selecting the right outsourced nonprofit accounting provider, you could read Five Indicators Signaling Your Nonprofit is Ready for Outsourced Accounting Services or contact us today.
 You may also find our Ultimate Guide to Outsourced Nonprofit Accounting to be useful.